 Without a reliable water source, many households across the Dominican Republic are unable to consistently and correctly practice hand-washing.
 This is important, because the Center for Disease Control and Prevention estimates that washing hands with soap and water can reduce diarrheal-related deaths by up to 50%.
 Using the Puente app, we are able to identify households that do not have reliable access to water: we know that without running water, these families may lack the necessary water supply to wash their hands regularly.
 We then install our signature hand-washing station.
 On water supply days, recipient households use a large container to collect and store water specifically for hand-washing, and a convenient nozzle releases a slow water stream so that individuals can wash their hands with soap and water as necessary.
 Project recipients also receive educational training so that they are equipped with knowledge of proper hand-washing techniques.

 Puente provides more than just data collection software and education.
-We use our community needs data and volunteer network to identify problems in real-time and design sustainable solutions that improve life for current and future residents.
-Our team works with partner organizations and local institutions to both utilize existing resources and bring in new ones that help bring a project to life.
-Ultimately, every Puente project is led and maintained by the community residents themselves.
+We use our community assessment data and volunteer network to identify problems and design sustainable solutions that improve life for generations to come.
+Our team works with partner organizations and local institutions to utilize existing resources and bring in new ones that help bring a project to life.

-Successful and sustainable international development requires collaboration from a wide variety of stakeholders.
+Successful and sustainable community development requires collaboration from a wide variety of collaborators.
 Our work is made possible thanks to the generous support of individuals, partner organizations, and foundations.
-Together, we are making a difference through data, one individual at a time.
+Together, we are making a difference, one individual at a time.